A lesser-known work by the Godfather of the Dead, Martin is a solemn thesis on the many misconceptions about vampire.

 Martin is a nondescript young man living in Pittsburg, one with a horrifying hobby.
 He sees himself as a vampire, and is fond of sedating women, before cutting them up and drinking their blood.
 When Martin’s bloodlust increases, he begins to seek out more targets, eventually even targeting people on the streets.
 His actions quickly convinces his spiteful relative, Cuda, that Martin must be stopped.
 Cuda plans to destroy Martin once and for all, with the classic method of a stake through the youngster’s heart.

 One doesn’t associate the Godfather of the Dead, George A Romero, with sombre, quiet works.
 That is probably the reason why this 1976 masterpiece of his is lesser known, occasionally even forgotten.

-Martin (1978) is not short of horrific moments.
+Don’t get me wrong.
+Martin is not short of horrific moments.
 But if you’re looking for the sort of gleeful intestine spilling and neck gnawing carnage found in Romero’s undead movies, you’d be sorely disappointed.
 More of a stoic dissertation than dramatic storytelling, Martin dissects popular concepts of vampirism through the disturbing antics of the eponymous protagonist.
-A faceless, mundane youth with no supernatural powers or weaknesses.
-Whose indulgent pastime is to drug women, cut them, then feed on their blood.
-In a way, this fascinates.
-A fascination made provocative by the concurrent message that vampires are unlikely to survive long or happily in the real world.
+That of a faceless, mundane youth with no supernatural powers or weaknesses, whose indulgent pastime is to (unimpressively) drug women, cut them, then feed on their blood.
+In a way, this fascinates by itself.
+A fascination made provocative by the concurrent unspoken message that vampires are unlikely to survive long or happily in the real world.